SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 6. jan 2023
+- New, experimental word wrapping algorith with support for coloring hastags and handles

 ## 1. jan 2023
 - Reworked the "login" section in the README
 - You can now save PNG screenshots using `CTRL-S`